kanaria69/Mainecoco/README.md

-## I was just looking at my ceiling.
-Not sure if it’s the best ceiling in the world, but it’s definitely up there.
+## At the boxing match, the dad got into the popcorn line and the line for hot dogs, but he wanted to stay out of the punchline.